abdo20050/BlackFingersTeam/README.md

 # The components of the robot
 The robot's components are:
-### 1-The Arduino uno:
+### 1-The Arduino mega 2560:
-Arduino UNO is a microcontroller board based on the ATmega328P.
-It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz ceramic resonator, a USB connection, a power jack, an ICSP header and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
-You can tinker with your UNO without worrying too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.
+Arduino Mega 2560 is a development electronic board based on the Atmega2560 microcontroller.

+This board is a good match for projects that require more GPIO pins and memory space because it carries 16 analog pins and 54 digital I/O pins out of which 15 pins are used for PWM output.

+The board comes with a DC power jack to power up this unit and you can also turn on the board using VIN pin on the board.
+The unit also supports a USB interface where a USB cable is used to connect the board with the computer.
 ### 2-Huskylens
 the robot's vision sensor with 7 built-in functions: face recognition, object tracking, object recognition, line tracking, color recognition, tag recognition and object classification.
 Through the UART / I2C port, HuskyLens can connect to Arduino and micro:bit to help you make very creative projects without playing with complex algorithms.
 It allows the robot to see the pillars on the game board. if it's red the robot should turn to the right side of the pillar. and if it's a green pillar the robot should turn to the left side of the pillar.